mercedes-benz/DnA/docs/Install.md

 ![This is an image](./images/Docker-compose-sucess.png)

 Open the website (http://localhost:8080) in your browser.
 If you have made any changes in the source files add `--build --force-recreate` args to docker-compose command.
-If you face any issue with docker-compose,refer [FAQ](./FAQ.md)
+If you face any issue with docker-compose,refer [FAQ](./FAQ.md).

-To stop the application
+To stop the application.
 ```
 docker-compose -f docker-compose-local-basic.yml down
 ```